twotoasters/project-example/Docs/CodingStyle/Objective-C.md

 ````

-If you need subclasses to have access to it's superclass' implemations, use a category to create a "protected" header.
+If you need subclasses to have access to it's superclass's implementations, use a category to create a "protected" header.

 You should even put 'non-public' protocols you are conforming to on your class extension: